DarrenVictoriano/Python-Mastery/Idioms/Primitive_Types/README.md

 array.array
 ```

-[Python Array documentation](arraydocs) page provides more information about the various type codes available and the functionalities provided by the `array` module.
+[Python Array documentation][arraydocs] page provides more information about the various type codes available and the functionalities provided by the `array` module.

 [arraydocs]:https://docs.python.org/3/library/array.html